 This problem cannot be remediated through traditional automation with tools like an MDM.
 You need to be able to reach out to users who have devices that fail this check, and then give them precise instructions on how to resolve the problem.

 Kolide's Slack app does exactly that.
-After enrolling devices, Kolide will automatically determine the primary user, introduce itself, and then reach out via Slack when a user's device experiences this problem.
+After enrolling devices, Kolide will automatically determine the primary user, introduce itself, and then reach out via Slack when a user's device fails this check.
 From there, it provides step-by-step instructions on how to fix it and gives them tools to verify they did it correctly.

 System Integrity Protection is a security feature of macOS which enforces protection of system-owned files and directories against modification by processes.
 Fully or partially disabling SIP can expose your device to risk of system instability and malicious changes to critical files.